bcapd7363q/jupiter/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section JUPITER [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`